sidaswal7/TA-AC-BACKEND-core-node-1-TNaaaa/block-BNaaan/index.md

 2. write code to console
   - request headers
   - request method and url
-3. request from browser on `http://localhost:3000/about`
+3. request from browser on `http://localhost:3000/about` mhjhghjgj